jjocram/SimpLanPlus/README.md

 Repository for the course "Compilatori e interpreti" (Compilers and Interpreters) at the University of Bologna, A.Y.
 2020/21.

+## Addendum post submission
+Feel free to take a cue from this project.
+The evaluation was good but this project is not without errors (i.e. some edge cases are not considerated).

 ## Instructions for compiling
 ```bash
 mvn clean compile assembly:single